You’re ready to embark upon a fresh, rewarding career as a contractor, but how do you sell yourself to potential clients?

-List your most recent contract or permanent roles in reverse-chronological order.
-You don’t need to go back to the very start of your working life though – there’s really no need to include your summer ’98 stint working at Blockbuster!
+List your most recent or permanent roles in reverse-chronological order.
+You don’t need to go back to the very start of your working life, so only include relevant roles.

-Unlike a permie CV, contractors typically list their academic achievements at the end, rather than the beginning, as their current skills are more important.
+Unlike a CV for a permanent employee, contractors typically list their academic achievements at the end rather than the beginning, as their current skills are more important and relevant.

-So, if you have something exceptional to share, there’s no harm including it – as Mike did, but don’t include anything else which isn’t directly relevant to your application.
+If you have anything exceptional to share, there’s no harm including it.
+Just don’t include anything else which isn’t directly relevant to your application.

 Do I Need a Covering Letter?